vatsid/raspberrypi-telemetry-to-cloud/README.md

 - Run the script to start streaming events: `python3 virtual_solace_publish_json.py`
 - You should see Level, Pressure, NoX and SoX streaming readings on the screen and on Node-Red SCADA dashboard we setup earlier!

-Awesome job!
-You have now setup the SCADA demo.
  Your raspberry PI is now reading data from both physical and virtual sensors and streaming them as events in real-time across the Solace PubSub+ Event Broker.
 Once on the PubSub+ Event Broker any application, with proper permissions, can subscribe to consume those events.
 In this demo we created a Node-RED dashboard to do just that, but because we are following the *publish-subscribe* pattern a stream of events can be consumed by multiple consumers so go ahead and add your own consumers as well!

 ## Simple Python MQTT Examples
 Check out this python script which shows how to publish events to Solace PubSub+ using MQTT.